dsaul/DispatchPulse-CE/README.md

 Easily assign work to agents, with everyone seeing what is relevant to them.
 Store notes and work work completed.

 #### Simple and Easy to Use
-Dispatch Pulse uses the standard material design interface, you'll feel right at home and get up and running in no time.
-With our ever growing library of video tutorials, you'll be able to easily and quickly look up how to do the things you need to do.
+Dispatch Pulse uses the standard ["material design interface"](https://material.io), you'll feel right at home and get up and running in no time.

 #### Social Distancing
 Help stop the spread of colds and sicknesses by reducing paper and other items exchanged.